 It seemed her head had been in a similar direction, as her next words were, "At least they learned their mistake from last time," complete with an eye roll.

 Those few months ago had also seen the moment when Edward and I had shared our first dance together.
 Easy, fluid, and unlike any other dance I'd ever had.
+As I continued to think back to that time, my head along with everyone else's was pulled to the front of the room.

 "Ladies, gather around," Sulpicia ordered, as many single, coupled, and even already-married women crowded around her.